ohpiglet/ohpiglet/README.md

 ### Housekeeping

-- find and replace broken image syntax with correct image syntax, 2018, but check all years
+- find and replace broken image syntax with correct image syntax for all years

 ### Dark Mode snag

 - Input Search-box text is invisible in Dark Mode

 ### Build out

-- add /output to /ohpiglet, 2018

 - build